It is still possible to downgrade to Windows 10 following Microsoft’s aggressive campaign for widespread Windows 11 adoption.

 Things To Consider Before Downgrading to Windows 10

-While Windows 10 is a popular operating system, there are a few reasons why you may stick with Windows 11.
+While Windows 10 remains a popular operating system, there are arguments for sticking with Windows 11.

-If these factors do not impact you, continue the rollback to Windows 10.
-You can always upgrade to Windows 11 again.
+If these factors do not concern or impact you, then roll back to Windows 11.
+You can always upgrade to Windows 11 in the future.

 Frequently Asked Questions